Oaxaca in September 2026: Grito, Rain & Hotel Value

 Stay somewhere walkable.
 In September, that matters more than chasing the cheapest room outside the center because rain makes every extra transfer more annoying.

-For September 15, Centro or Jalatlaco is the easiest choice.
+For September 15, Centro or Jalatlaco is the easiest choice because you can reach El Grito on foot and avoid the post-fireworks taxi rush.
 For the rest of the month, any walkable area with good taxi access works.
+Before locking final logistics, check the current Mexico travel advisory 2026 for Oaxaca-specific route and safety context.

-If you are using September to plan a future November trip, compare hotel locations with Best Hotels in Oaxaca and book Day of the Dead as soon as your dates are firm.
+If you are using September to plan a future November trip, compare hotel locations carefully and book Day of the Dead as soon as your dates are firm.

 September vs August, October, and November